 We are the independent national workplace relations tribunal.
 This means we hear applications, resolve disputes, and decide on awards.

-We work like a court, where cases are brought forward and legal experts decide on the outcome.
+We work like a court, where cases are decided by our members.

 - unfair dismissal, unlawful termination and general protections